kr-colab/ReLocator/docs/source/installation.rst

 Next Steps
 ----------

-After installation, proceed to the :doc:`usage` guide to learn how to use Locator.
+* Read the :doc:`usage` guide to learn how to use Locator
+* Check the :doc:`api` reference for detailed documentation
+* See :doc:`examples` for example workflows